TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ### Removing carriage return values from database

 After creating the database tables in SQLite, I attempted to import the CSV files.
-However, upon doing do, I found that many of the values, especially those in the last fields of each table, ended in carriage return values.
+However, upon doing so, I found that many of the values, especially those in the last fields of each table, ended in carriage return values.
 These values made it impossible to query anything in the final fields of those tables.

-It took me a little bit of investigative work to find out what this issue was.
-I had to explore the values directly in Python to that the values had carriage returns.:
+It took me a little bit of investigative work to actually find out that the issue was a control character.
+I had to explore the values directly in Python to see that the values had carriage returns:
 ~~~~PYTHON
 cursor.execute("SELECT * FROM ways_tags LIMIT 5")
 pp.pprint(cursor.fetchall())